swmannepalli/Fabric-Spark-Fundamentals/Task5-Work-With-Tables-And-SQL.md

    df = spark.read.format("csv").option("header", "true").load("Files/products.csv")
    df.write.format("delta").saveAsTable("products")
    ~~~
-6. Run the cell and go to the Lakehouse, expand Tables section and you should now see Products table.
+6. Run the cell and go to the Lakehouse, expand Tables section and you should now see products table.

  [Continue >](Task6-Visualize-Data-In-A-Spark-Notebook.md)